sunilBisht1103/Walmart_Sales_Analysis/README.md

 5. Explore the Data
    - **Goal**: Conduct an initial data exploration to understand data distribution, check column names, types, and identify potential issues.
-   - **Analysis**: Use functions like `.info()`, `.describe()`, and `.head()` to get a quick overview of the data structure and statistics.
+   - **Analysis**: Use functions like `.describe()`, and `.head()` to get a quick overview of the data structure and statistics.
+   -
 6. Data Cleaning
    - **Remove Duplicates**: Identify and remove duplicate entries to avoid skewed results.
    - **Handle Missing Values**: Drop rows or columns with missing values if they are insignificant; fill values where essential.
    - **Fix Data Types**: Ensure all columns have consistent data types (e.g., dates as `datetime`, prices as `float`).
    - **Currency Formatting**: Use `.replace()` to handle and format currency values for analysis.

-   - **Validation**: Check for any remaining inconsistencies and verify the cleaned data.
-7. Load Data into MySQL and PostgreSQL
+7. Load Data into MySQL
-   - **Set Up Connections**: Connect to MySQL and PostgreSQL using `sqlalchemy` and load the cleaned data into each database.
+   - **Set Up Connections**: Connect to MySQL using `sqlalchemy` and load the cleaned data into database.
-   - **Table Creation**: Set up tables in both MySQL and PostgreSQL using Python SQLAlchemy to automate table creation and data insertion.
+   - **Table Creation**: Set up tables in MySQL using Python SQLAlchemy to automate table creation and data insertion.
    - **Verification**: Run initial SQL queries to confirm that the data has been loaded accurately.
+   -
 8. SQL Analysis: Complex Queries and Business Problem Solving
    - **Business Problem-Solving**: Write and execute complex SQL queries to answer critical business questions, such as:
      - Revenue trends across branches and categories.
      - Identifying best-selling product categories.
-     - Sales performance by time, city, and payment method.
+     - Sales performance by time.
      - Analyzing peak sales periods and customer buying patterns.
      - Profit margin analysis by branch and category.
    - **Documentation**: Keep clear notes of each query's objective, approach, and results.

-🚀 Sample Queries Included:
-7-day Rolling Averages

-Spike Detection (Z-Score Method)

-Profitability Heatmaps (Branch × Category)

-Customer Lifetime Value (CLV) Segments

-Hourly Sales Distribution (%)

-Monthly Sales Growth (YoY Comparison)

 ---